mathieucaroff/cellex/DOCUMENTATION.md

 Constraints:

 - The generation must be a positive number
-- The position must belong to a range that is dynamically computed, depending on the simulation width and the canvas width.
+- The spatial position must belong to a range that is dynamically computed, depending on the simulation width and the canvas width.
+That range is centered on 0 and the size of the range is the difference between the simulation width and the canvas width.
+If that difference is negative, then the size of the range is 0.